KSorte/programming_vault/leetcode_solutions/README.md

 Which meant that in a BFS algorithm even if you have visited a neighbor before, the current node can still form a connection.
 Trick: BFS with a map pointing from old node to new.

+### Backtracking
+The difference between DFS and backtracking is that in the former, you do not unmark the cells visited after the branch is done.
+In backtracking, when you hit the base case and the recursion starts unrolling, you essentially unmark the states as you go up.
+These problems usually need to same resource in multiple branches of the search, needing repeated visits.
+Eg. permutations, combinations, subsets, the generate parentheses problem.

 Leetcode 78 Subsets, Leetcode 39 Combination Sum: Was a tough introduction to backtracking.
 Solution not intuitive.
 Use recursive DFS for searching all possible subsets. "children" of a node are actually decisions about whether to add a node to a subset being constructed.